·

 We basically chose the easy way and booked a tour through a tour agency.
 We thought it was the best option and we absolutely don't regret it!
 After a flight of almost 12 hours, we were exhausted and wouldn't have had the patience to deal with all the logistics required.
 Don't forget that most Chinese people do not speak English fluently and that most signs are written in Mandarin.

-HOW TO GET THERE ON YOUR OWN?
+GETTING THERE ON YOUR OWN

 Navigating from Beijing Capital International Airport to the city center is relatively straightforward, ensuring you can maximize your layover time exploring the vibrant streets of the capital.
 Here are some convenient transportation options: